SickCoax/ML---Regression-Model-1-Insurance-/README.md

 # ML Regression Model

-This project is a Machine Learning regression model built using Python .
+This project is a Machine Learning regression model built using Python which can predict person's insurance charges based on their lifestyle and health conditions .

 ## Features
 - Data Preprocessing